5ft 3" or under? Then these Petite Body Shape style tips are for you!

 Scale down the size of your accessories - a large body can carry large jewelry and a large bag, A small body however needs these items to be in proportion, small neat jewelry and a smaller bag, a clutch perhaps, will be more in keeping with your size.

 Keep detail to a minimum - frills and flounces, collars, belts, buttons, patterns etc. should all be chosen carefully.
-You are a small lady and all these details should be in porportion with your frame.
+You are a small lady and all these details should be in proportion with your frame.

 Avoid tiny floral prints as they can look very little girlish.